 Being a woman is hard.
 It’s a public fight for equality, to see our sisters in schools and legislatures, to be paid the same amount of money as men, and to secure our jobs if we want to start a family, but it’s also just trying to get through the day without worrying about whether or not there’s a stain on your butt.
 It is sweaty and gross and often expensive.
 So dudes: Fuck buying bouquets, and start buying your lady friends tampons.

 So dudes: It’s the unspoken upshot of much of the humor and referencing and Tampax transparency that characterize the culture right now.
-And it’s a fitting one for a moment of allies and empathy and staying woke, in all its shades.
-It’s a good one, too: a recognition that, while women’s bodies are their own, their fates will be guided by a collective that will include the other half of the population.
+It’s a recognition that, while women’s bodies are their own, their fates will be guided by a collective that will include the other half of the population.
 And it’s an admission that, as Key & Peele put it to their TED Talk-style audience of guys in the sketch that perfectly married mansplaining and mensesplaining: “It’s worse for them than it is for you to hear about it!”